Air pollution caused more than 1.2 million

 The funds, which exceed the total economic output of Hong Kong last year, will target emissions in the densely populated area surrounding Beijing, where residents have suffered through off-the-charts pollution and all its accompanying illnesses.

-while some Beijing schools are building air-purified domes over playgrounds so children can play “outside” safely.
+Air pollution caused more than 1.2 million premature deaths in China in just one year, while some Beijing schools are building air-purified domes over playgrounds so children can play “outside” safely.
 Anti-pollution protests have grown more and more prevalent all over the country.

 These unsustainable conditions are directly linked to China’s rapid industrialization.
 Most of Beijing’s pollution stems from factories and power plants outside the city.
 China’s coal production has tripled in the past ten years as the nation’s energy consumption has exploded.
 The Chinese government, up till this year, has aggressively encouraged economic growth at the expense of the environment and public health.